Whistleblower (The Office): Synopsis

 The press finds out that Sabre's printers can overheat and catch on fire.
-CEO Jo Bennett (Kathy Bates) shows up to the office in hopes of finding out who the whistleblower is.
-Everyone suspects Andy Bernard (Ed Helms), who adamantly denies he leaked the information, even though he was the first in the office to learn of it.
-Jo has Nick (Nelson Franklin), the IT guy, check everyone's computer to find evidence for a potential leak, and he is constantly harassed while trying to do so.
-Jo and Gabe Lewis (Zach Woods) interview everyone as well to find the potential leak, starting with Michael Scott (Steve Carell).
+CEO Jo Bennett shows up to the office in hopes of finding out who the whistleblower is.
+Everyone suspects Andy Bernard, who adamantly denies he leaked the information, even though he was the first in the office to learn of it.
+Jo has Nick, the IT guy, check everyone's computer to find evidence for a potential leak, and he is constantly harassed while trying to do so.
+Jo and Gabe Lewis interview everyone as well to find the potential leak, starting with Michael Scott.
 Although Michael suggests some very harsh treatment of the offender, which proves his innocence to Jo, he insists that no one in the office would have leaked the information.

-During the interviews, Dwight Schrute (Rainn Wilson) comes in and offers Jo a long list of people she should fire to convince her it was not him.
+During the interviews, Dwight Schrute comes in and offers Jo a long list of people she should fire to convince her it was not him.
 Jo believes him and recommends that he invest the money he made this year in real estate.
-After a lot of consideration, Dwight decides to attempt to buy the Scranton Business Park, and suggests in a conversation with Hank (Hugh Dane) the security guard that he will implement sweeping changes to the place.
+After a lot of consideration, Dwight decides to attempt to buy the Scranton Business Park, and suggests in a conversation with Hank the security guard that he will implement sweeping changes to the place.

 Meanwhile Michael tries to get Andy to confess he told the press.
-When Andy suggests that Darryl Philbin (Craig Robinson) could be the whistleblower, Michael confronts him.
+When Andy suggests that Darryl Philbin could be the whistleblower, Michael confronts him.
 Darryl admits he told a female reporter at a bar after work about the videotaped printer catching on fire.
-Pam Halpert (Jenna Fischer) voluntarily confesses to Michael that she told another mother at the day-care center whose husband is a reporter.
+Pam Halpert voluntarily confesses to Michael that she told another mother at the day-care center whose husband is a reporter.
 He asks her and Darryl to meet him in the parking lot.
-Kelly Kapoor (Mindy Kaling) joins them as she had revealed the news on her various social networking sites.
+Kelly Kapoor joins them as she had revealed the news on her various social networking sites.
 The three suggest to Michael that he should try to talk to Jo about the situation so that they can confess but keep their jobs.